-During the span of a human lifetime, most stars appear absolutely fixed in position relative to each other.
+During the span of a human lifetime most stars appear absolutely fixed in position relative to each other.
 If you were to compare a photograph of the stars' positions on the day you were born to one taken on the day you die, virtually every stellar dot on the photographs would be in exactly the same position.
-But there are a few stars which would exhibit small changes in their position, and almost all of them would have noticeable changes if we increased the time between the images to thousands, or tens of thousands of years.
+But there are a few stars that would exhibit small changes in their position, and almost all of them would have noticeable changes if we increased the time between the images to thousands or tens of thousands of years.

 Top: The Big Dipper today

 Middle: Motions of the stars in the Big Dipper.